Sahand-Shahhosseini/sahand-trueai-start/README.md

 A simple SwiftUI application is available under the `ios/` directory.
 It demonstrates how to connect to the FastAPI backend and compute fractal results on both iPhone and iPad.

+## Documentation
+- See `docs/entropy-lemma.md` for the entropy lemma and example.